 Also, it is expected that regulations around the amount of THC (1mg per bottle) will now be more strictly enforced.
 This has seen some brands create broad-spectrum and isolate-based products (both THC free) to replace their full-spectrum ranges.
-In any case, until we find out the results of applications, we cannot be certain about the future of full-spectrum products.

 No, from this date products with a pending application can only be sold until the full authorisation is received.
 If the product doesn’t receive authorisation, it must be removed from stores.
 It is expected that an application could take up to 9 months.

 June 2022 saw the launch of the FSA list of products linked to novel food applications.
 This includes all applications that have been validated but are awaiting further information and those that have received full authorisation.